-Denne side har fokus på læring og undervisning som for mig foregår i rigtigt mange forskellige sammenhænge, og næsten altid har det primære formål, at accelerere forandring og skabe mere bæredygtig udvikling.
+Denne side har fokus på læring, som for mig foregår i rigtigt mange forskellige sammenhænge, og næsten altid har det primære formål, at accelerere forandring og skabe mere bæredygtig udvikling.

-Above from Bæredygtig Business where we where teaching advisores in green transition and sustainability.
+Above from Bæredygtig Business where we’re taught advisores in green transition and sustainability.
 The teaching was based on company cases with varying challenges.
 The picture is from a presentation of a solution brainstorm in 2017.

-I have had the fortune to be on the advisory board of Unfair fashion and because of that also supervising their members.
-Here I meet young talented fashion designers and it taught me a lot to listen to their challenges.
+I have had the fortune of being on the advisory board of Unfair fashion and here I meet young talented fashion designers and learned about their challenges.
 The picture above is from the Unfair booth stand during Copenhagen fashion fair.

 Personally I have learned a lot from attenting conferences.
 In the ’00’s mostly any conference on sustainability, and today much more selective, simply because there is so much more going on.
 Here it’s professor Rebecca Earley, from University of the Arts London, presenting at a Mister Futura Fashion conference.
 A project based in Sweden and concerning the essens of challenges in fashion – and working on new ways.
 If you don’t know it already check it out.
 Rebecca and the joined forces in this project are the top of the green pop.
 Lots of papers and ‘hard facts’ are to be found at their site.